yenat/KAIM-week1/README.md

+# Stock Sentiment Analysis and Correlation with Stock Returns

+## Project Overview
+This project aims to analyze the correlation between daily news sentiment scores and stock daily returns.
+The analysis includes sentiment analysis on news headlines, calculation of daily stock returns, and correlation analysis.

+## Data Sources
+- **Stock Data**: Historical stock prices.
+- **News Data**: Daily news articles and headlines.

+## Steps Involved
+1. **Data Collection and Preparation**:
+    - Load and merge stock and news data.
+    - Clean and normalize data for analysis.

+2. **Sentiment Analysis**:
+    - Perform sentiment analysis on news headlines using TextBlob.
+    - Aggregate daily sentiment scores for days with multiple articles.

+3. **Daily Stock Returns Calculation**:
+    - Calculate daily stock returns based on closing prices.
+    - Visualize the stock returns.

+4. **Correlation Analysis**:
+    - Determine the Pearson correlation coefficient between average daily sentiment scores and stock daily returns.
+    - Visualize the correlation.

+## How to Run the Analysis
+1. **Requirements**:
+    - Python 3.x
+    - Jupyter Notebook
+    - pandas
+    - numpy
+    - nltk
+    - textblob
+    - matplotlib
+    - seaborn

+2. **Setup**:
+    - Install necessary libraries using `pip install pandas numpy nltk textblob matplotlib seaborn`.
+    - Download necessary NLTK data using `nltk.download('punkt')`.

+3. **Run the Analysis**:
+    - Open the provided Jupyter Notebook file.
+    - Follow the cells sequentially to load data, perform analysis, and visualize results.

+## Results
+- The correlation analysis provides insights into how daily news sentiment scores relate to stock daily returns for Amazon.
+- The visualizations help understand the data trends and correlations effectively.

+## Conclusion
+This project demonstrates the potential impact of news sentiment on stock market performance.
+The findings can be used for further financial analysis and decision-making.

 # News Analysis Project

 This project provides comprehensive data analysis on a dataset containing news headlines and related information.
 The analysis is divided into four parts: Descriptive Statistics, Text Analysis, Time Series Analysis, and Publisher Analysis.